anionDev/gryLibrary/ReadMe.md

 The GRYLibrary is a collection with some useful .NET classes and functions which are very easy (re)usable.

+The GRYLibrary follows the declarative-programming-paradigm:

+You should say what you want to do, and not how to do it.
+This paradigm results in code which is easy to understand and can be written very quickly without loosing the overview of your code.

 ## Getting Started

 If you have installed GRYLibrary you can immediately use its public classes in the project where you installed GRYLibrary.